Safecast/Retile/README.md

 ###### Enlarging

-- Default: EPX
+- Default: XBR
-- Optional: Lanczos 3x3 *(filtered)* *(OS X)*, Lanczos 5x5 *(filtered)* *(OS X)*, Nearest Neighbor, Bilinear *(filtered)*, Eagle
+- Optional: Lanczos 3x3 *(filtered)* *(OS X)*, Lanczos 5x5 *(filtered)* *(OS X)*, Nearest Neighbor, Bilinear *(filtered)*, Eagle, EPX

 ###### Enlarging: Notes

 For tiles that are not photographic imagery, enlarging tiles is quite different from downsampling them, as common resampling techniques produce unexpectedly disappointing results.
-This is why EPX is the default method for enlarging tiles.
+This is why XBR is the default method for enlarging tiles.

 This is the same basic problem emulators have when trying to upscale pixel art with a limited color palette (eg, Mario).
 So, although somewhat unorthodox, it makes sense to leverage emulator resampling algorithms for GIS use here.
 What's good for Mario is good for your average non-photographic imagery tile.